 Outline of Dr Ashton's career

-David Ashton is Chief Operating Officer and Secretary to Council at Royal Holloway, University of London.
-He was previously Vice-President (Administration) and Registrar and later Vice-Provost at the University of Surrey.
-Earlier in his career, David was Deputy Director of Student Services and Administration and later Registrar at Kingston University, London.
-Before that he was Sub-Dean of the Faculties of Economic & Social Sciences and of Arts & Humanities at the University of Reading.
+David Ashton is Deputy Principal at Royal Holloway, University of London.
+He was previously Chief Operating Officer and Secretary to Council at Royal Holloway.
+Earlier in his career, David was Vice-President (Administration) and Registrar at the University of Surrey, and later Vice-Provost at the University of Surrey.
+He was Deputy Director of Student Services and Administration at Kingston University, London, and later Registrar.
+Before Kingston, he was Sub-Dean of the Faculties of Economic & Social Sciences and of Arts & Humanities at the University of Reading.
 He has also worked at the University of Warwick and in Japan.

 David has Bachelor and Master’s degrees in History from Lancaster University, a Doctorate in Modern History from the University of Oxford, and an MBA in Higher Education Management from the Institute of Education, University of London.